tarstutorials/vrsensorint/docs/_sources/content/m3/intro_to_sensors.rst.txt

     :width: 800
     :alt: Left: the Moxy monitor being worn on a runner's leg.
 Right: Close-up view of attaching the Moxy monitor.

 The Moxy sensor uses **near-infrared spectroscopy (NIRS)**, which is a system that sends near-infrared light through some medium and measures the light reflected back with a photodetector.
-Since oxygenated and deoxygenated hemoglobin absorb different amounts of light at different wavelengths, we can obtain a measurement of SmO\ :sub:`2`\  based on differences in reflectance.
+Since oxygenated and deoxygenated hemoglobin absorb different amounts of light at different wavelengths, a measurement of SmO\ :sub:`2`\  can be obtained based on differences in reflectance.
 Again, refer to the `scientific explanation <https://www.moxymonitor.com/wp-content/themes/moxymonitor/documents/Moxy_Scientific_Explanation_march2014.pdf>`_ for more details.

 ^^^^^^^^^^^^
 Applications